Chapter 18.38

 “Adversely affect/adverse effect” means effects that are a direct or indirect result of the proposed action, or its interrelated or interdependent actions, and the effect is not discountable, insignificant or beneficial.
 Discountable effects are extremely unlikely to occur.
 Insignificant effects relate to the size of the impact and should never reach the scale where a take occurs.
 Based on best judgment, a person would not: (A) be able to meaningfully measure, detect, or evaluate insignificant effects; or (B) expect discountable effects to occur.
 Beneficial effects are contemporaneous positive effects without any adverse effects.
 In the event that the overall effect of the proposed action is beneficial, but is also likely to cause some adverse effects, then the proposed action is considered to result in an adverse effect.

-“Appurtenant structure” means a structure which is on the same parcel of property as the principle structure to be insured and the use of which is incidental to the use of the principle structure.
+“Appurtenant structure” means a structure which is on the same parcel of property as the principal structure to be insured and the use of which is incidental to the use of the principal structure.

-“Base flood elevation” means the elevation of the base flood above the datum of the effective FIRM.
+“Base flood elevation (BFE)” means the elevation of the base flood above the datum of the effective FIRM.

 “Basement” means any area of the structure having its floor sub-grade (below ground level) on all sides.